gihanmarasingha/autogradinglean/README.md

 ## Known issues and limitations

 * The package functions will fail if you have no network connection to GitHub.
 * The parallel processing code used in autograding can fail when run in some interactive environments.
+If you get a `BrokenProcessPool` error when running the code in IPython / Jupyter, try running from the standard Python REPL instead.

 ## License